-My name is David Seaman and I am an integrative Counsellor (MBACP).
+My name is David Seaman and I am a qualified integrative counsellor.

 I believe our childhood experiences form who we are in our adult relationships, we carry with us the traumas we experience in our lives, these can manifest themselves as psychological and physiological problems, we have to survive so we bury the unpleasant feelings, they are buried alive and want to get out, we suffer, experiencing anxiety, depression, mental and physical illness, the internal and external voices are overwhelming.
 Counselling is an opportunity to address these feelings, to sit with emotions that may be unfamiliar.

 I know counselling can help because I have seen many individuals empowered enough to break the cycle.
 You can too.

 Every relationship in life is unique and that includes every counsellor/client relationship.
 If you are on this website then you are looking for someone to help facilitate change.

 I believe you have the answers within, my role as counsellor is to help you find your genuine self, for you to gain control over your life and gain assertiveness, meaning you can make decisions that get your needs met, these are the changes that last.

 Seeing individuals grow and gain a genuine sense of identity brings me joy as a counsellor and is one of the reasons I love being one.
 I do not believe the counsellor role should be one that is authoritarian or directive, this is your journey.
 I will be with you as we explore the past, present and future, in a safe place, where you will not be judged.

 Counsellor at Iceni in Ipswich for four and a half years.